joachimprinzbach/BiZEPS/doc/introduction/04_BiZEPSConcept.md

 - Outdated Tools
   - Remove the container
   - Easier than uninstalling a tool from the server (with dependencies)
+- Docker images can be built by the server

 ##  BiZEPS Images
 A repository of tools and chains, ready to use